-As entrepreneurs and business owners, we make many important decisions: we set our company’s culture and strategy, we create our own professional networks, we decide how we want to spend our time and how to prioritize the things we do.
+As entrepreneurs and business owners, we make many important decisions: we set our company’s culture and strategy, we create our own professional networks, and we decide how we want to spend our time and how to prioritize the things we do.

 In the world of entrepreneurship and startups, this is crucial.
-Ryan Freitas, co-founder of About.me and Director of Design at Uber agrees, “Your reputation is more important than your paycheck, and your integrity is worth more than your career.”
+Ryan Freitas, co-founder of About.me and Director of Design at Uber, agrees, “Your reputation is more important than your paycheck, and your integrity is worth more than your career.”
 Freitas reminds us that even though favors may not pay off instantaneously, they can be well worth it in the end.

 But, there are days and weeks when it seems everyone wants to “pick your brain” or asks for a favor.
 Sure, you can drop everything you’re doing and help everyone who asks, but would that be practical?
 Could you successfully run your business and invest substantial time on coffee meetings and lunches to help others?